aayushi1995/relax_redux/README.md

 ## Relax Redux

 ### Description:
- We have a social media web app with 2 pages
+ We have a community app with 2 pages.
 -login page
 -dashboard page